jshepitka/cpe322/Labs/Lab 7/README.md

 - Screen shots of the graphs in ThingSpeak.
 Data looks a bit weird due to a down period of a few days between starting and finishing the lab.

+Google Dev Console and Google Maps API used for senior design project.
+API key for maps stored in similar method described in lab documentation but used ```.env.local``` file.

+Different hardware montioring software used for lab 8.